THE LINUX FOUNDATION PROJECTS

 Signed-off

 Every commit must include a Signed-off-by line.
-This certifies you wrote it or have the right to contribute it.
 Use git commit --signoff to add it automatically.

 The full Contributor Guide covers everything: coding standards, ABI policy, testing, advanced git workflows, and more.